Monopoly Capitalism

 The influence of corporate greed extends beyond economic disparities, entrenching itself in the very mechanisms of our democracy through lobbying and the activities of special interest groups.
 These entities pour billions of dollars into the political system to shape legislation and regulation in their favor, often at the expense of public interest.
 The consequence is a political environment where Wall Street issues drown out Main Street concerns, as policymakers prioritize the agendas of their wealthiest constituents and corporate backers.
 This manipulation of the democratic process not only disenfranchises average Americans but also erodes trust in governmental institutions, threatening the foundational principles of transparency, accountability, and representation.

 So where are we in the cycle?
 Historically, America stiffens its antitrust spine only after concentrated power starts setting the rules for everyone else.
-By that measure, we are in the early-middle of a corrective phase: liability findings and tougher merger guidance signal a turn, but the industrial structure—especially in digital platforms, health care intermediaries, parts of finance, and critical supply software—still reflects decades of permissive consolidation.
-The current moment looks less like 1911’s clean break or 1984’s landmark divestiture and more like the early New Deal period, when policy and courts were renegotiating the bounds of private power.
+By that measure, we have a long way to go for a corrective phase: liability findings and tougher merger guidance signal a turn, but the industrial structure still reflects decades of permissive consolidation.

-The outcome will hinge on three levers: (1) whether courts continue to accept broader theories of competitive harm embedded in the 2023 Guidelines; (2) whether remedies (including structural ones) actually restore competitive conditions rather than merely police behavior; and (3) whether enforcers can keep pace with serial acquisition strategies in fast-moving tech markets.
-If those levers pull in the public’s direction, this cycle could rhyme with earlier busts of monopoly power; if not, we risk a plateau in which headline victories coexist with entrenched dominance that subtly taxes innovation, labor, and consumers alike.
+The outcome will hinge on three levers: whether courts continue to accept broader theories of competitive harm embedded in the 2023 Guidelines; whether remedies (including structural ones) actually restore competitive conditions rather than merely police behavior; and whether enforcers can keep pace with serial acquisition strategies in fast-moving tech markets.
+If those levers pull in the public’s direction, we will start to bust monopoly power.
+If not, we risk headline victories for corporate America.

-• Campaign Finance Reform: Enact stringent campaign finance laws to limit the influence of money in politics, ensuring that elected officials serve the interests of their constituents, not corporate donors.
+• Enact stringent campaign finance laws to limit the influence of money in politics, ensuring that elected officials serve the interests of their constituents, not corporate donors.

-• Strengthening Regulatory Frameworks: Implement and enforce robust regulatory measures that curb monopolistic practices, promote fair competition, and protect consumers and small businesses.
+• Implement and enforce robust regulatory measures that curb monopolistic practices, promote fair competition, and protect consumers and small businesses.

-• Progressive Taxation: Adopt a progressive tax system where those at the top contribute their fair share, supporting public services and infrastructure that benefit all, not just a privileged few.
+• Adopt a progressive tax system where those at the top contribute their fair share, supporting public services and infrastructure that benefit all, not just a privileged few.

-• Promoting Corporate Accountability: Encourage ethical business practices through transparency and accountability measures, holding corporations responsible for actions that undermine public welfare and economic stability.
+• Force ethical business practices through transparency and accountability measures, holding corporations responsible for actions that undermine public welfare and economic stability.

 Department of Justice